arman-kh/ComfortMovie/CONTRIBUTING.md

-# Contributing to ComfortMovieDB
+# Contributing to MovieHavenDB

-Thanks for helping make **ComfortMovieDB** a better resource for comfy movie nights!
+Thanks for helping make **MovieHavenDB** a better resource for comfy movie nights!
 This is a slow-growing, volunteer-driven project, so every scene you add counts—whether it’s one movie a month or a quick fix.
 Here’s how to contribute.

 ## How to Add a Movie
 1. **Pick a Movie**: Choose a film you’ve watched.
 Find its IMDb ID (e.g., `tt0110357` for *The Lion King*) on [imdb.com](https://www.imdb.com).